rydmike/squircle_study/README.md

 We also have a first indication of that maybe the **Figma Squircle** is not a correct representation of the **Swift-UI** squircle at border radius approaching or equal to stadium radius.

-### ContinuousRectangleBorder
+## ContinuousRectangleBorder

-The continuous rounded rectangle border shape provided by Flutter SDK.
-This was supposed to bring the iOS squircle border to Flutter, but the implementation is very far from it.
+The continuous rounded rectangle border shape is provided by Flutter SDK.
+It was supposed to bring the iOS squircle border to Flutter, but the implementation is very far from it.

 * shortName: ContinuousRectangleBorder
 * from: Flutter SDK